February 2, 2022 The description for a video showcase of Ghostwire: Tokyo has revealed the official release date.

 Here’s the reveal trailer, in case you need a refresher.

-Bethesda has since been acquired by Microsoft, but Ghostwire: Tokyo will be launching on PC and the PlayStation 5 exclusively when it comes out next year.
+Bethesda has since been acquired by Microsoft, but Ghostwire: Tokyo will be launching on PC and the PlayStation 5 exclusively when it comes out in March.